tsogkas/amat/README.md

 = If the disk cost is updated when some of its pixels are covered, then the division should happen BEFORE
     adding the maximality cost.
 Otherwise, if we manage to assign a fixed cost to each disk once in the beginning and then just apply the greedy algorithm, the division could go after adding the maximality cost.

+### Experiments/Applications
+- For natural images use first a method that sketchifies the image and apply the algorithm on the result.
+See:
+	[1] Image Smoothing via L_0 Gradient Minimization, Xu,Lu,Xu,Jia
+	[2] Structure Extraction from Texture via Relative Total Variation, Xu,Yan,Xia,Jia
+- Boundary extraction from the medial axis representation.
+Strenght of the boundary may depend on its "depth", where depth is the number of disks the point is covered by.
+- Test performance by examining recall of skeleton points extracted from segments on the BSDS500 dataset.

 ### Low priority